 The first 1,100 feet of the road from its intersection with White Ground Road (an exceptional rustic road) is an older residential neighborhood and is paved.
 At the end of the paved segment, a gate closes the road to motor vehicles and the road's surface changes to packed gravel.
 From this point the road begins descending toward Little Seneca Creek through a dense young forest.
 Numerous rock outcroppings can be seen along the road and in one place right in the road.
-The road formerly forded Little Seneca Creek, but the ford has been replaced by a bridge for hikers and bikers.
+The road formerly forded Little Seneca Creek, but a bridge for hikers and bikers was built across the creek at the site of the old ford in 2008.

 The old road continues uphill to the southeast past the bridge, at one point crossing a very narrow concrete bridge.
-The gravel changes pack to a much wider paved surface at the entrance to a WSSC pumping facility and continues to the park gate on the east end.
+The gravel changes back to a much wider paved surface at the entrance to a WSSC pumping facility and continues to the park gate on the east end.
 The Hoyles Mill Trail continues to the south from a point just west of the gate.